 Outreach Ministries

-Outreach Support Team Mission Statement Adopted June 2007:
+Outreach Support Team

-The Outreach Support Team coordinates & promotes parish activities that offer care to those in need outside of the St. Paul’s community.
+The Outreach Support Team coordinates and promotes parish activities that offer care to those in need outside of the St. Paul’s community.
 The OST’s responsibilities include the distribution & stewardship of financial contributions in line with the vestry-allocated annual budget & designation of recipient organizations for funds raised through efforts such as the Festival of the Arts and Lobster Fest.
 The Outreach Support Team also supports existing outreach ministries & assists in the creation of new outreach ministries.

 Appalachia Service Project (ASP)

 ASP is a home repair ministry to needy families of Central Appalachia.
 Youth and adult participants grow spiritually, gain self confidence, and build and bridge communities.
 Real, honest work and relationship building are part of the experience.
+Click here for the ASP page.

 Volunteers must prepare lunches and water coolers for the day, they spend several hours a day at their work site with their team, and then they have chores to do to maintain the center or help with dinner when they return from their work site.
 The hours spent at the site provide needed time for repairs, as well as necessary time to build relationships with their family and with each other.